neurospin-projects/2024_adufournet_sulcus_genetics/README.rst

                                                     -t 200

 To access to the code used to run the MOSTest, go to the TGCC_scripts folder.
-You can find the code used for the Anterior Cingulate Cortex genetic analysis in the AD_ACC folder, relying on tolls that can be found in the Tools folder.
+You can find the code used for the Anterior Cingulate Cortex genetic analysis in the AD_ACC folder `https://github.com/neurospin-projects/2024_adufournet_sulcus_genetics/tree/ad279118/TGCC_scripts`, relying on tolls that can be found in the Tools folder.

 .. code-block:: shell